Home Pregnancy Test (cont.)

-- The home pregnancy test and the urine pregnancy test used by your health care provider are similar.
+- The home pregnancy test and the urine pregnancy test used by your health-care professional are similar.
 Both can detect hCG, but your provider is probably more experienced in running the test.
 The doctor may follow up with a more sensitive blood test to see if you are pregnant and may conduct a physical exam for a more reliable result.

-- The most common kits use a test strip or dipstick, which you hold in your urine as you urinate into the toilet.
+- The most common kits use a test strip or dipstick, which you hold in your urine stream as you urinate into the toilet.
 With other tests you may urinate into a cup and dip the test strip into the cup.
-A section of the strip changes color if hCG is detected - showing that you are probably pregnant.
+A section of the strip changes color if hCG is detected, indicating that you are probably pregnant.

 - Some kits contain a urine collection cup with a built-in testing device.
 You either put a few drops of urine into the device or immerse the device into urine in a cup.
 Again, a test strip changes color, showing positive or negative for pregnancy.